rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 In a shortened, conference-only season, second-year coach Anna Braun led the Stormy Petrels to a **6-5** finish.
 You may look at that and say, "Robert, that's only 55%.
-It took a shortened season, a COVID-depleted conference, and over ten years years to *barely* win half of their games?"
+It took a shortened season, a COVID-depleted conference, and over ten years to *barely* win half of their games?"
 And while, yes, you would be correct, this is the Petrel's best percentage, first winning season, and best conference ranking since joining the SAA over a decade ago.
 For Oglethorpe, 6-5 is as good as winning the title.

 To explain how amazing this is, I want to provide some context.
 First we need